Categories

 Review

-"I believe that for A Lai, writing is a divine act, where everything depends on the occurrence of fate.
-When fate arrives, the story naturally emerges from someone's consciousness and spreads in the world." — Tie Ning
+"I believe that for Alai, writing is a matter of divinity.
+Everything happens according to opportunity.
+When the opportunity arrives, the story naturally emerges from someone's consciousness to circulate in the world."

-"His storytelling is a game of signifiers, renaming everything in his world with extraordinary sensibility.
-That is when the dust settles." — Li Jingze
+"His narration is a game of signifiers, renaming everything in his world with extraordinary sensibility.
+That is when the dust settles."

-"With the determination, creativity, and tenacious spirit of a writer, A Lai can not only creatively absorb elements of Latin American magical realism but also successfully break free from the influence of Latin American literary masters, thus avoiding becoming a crawler at the feet of the masters." — Qiu Huadong
+"Relying on a writer's poise, creativity, and tenacious spirit of excavation, Alai can not only creatively absorb elements of Latin American magical realism but also successfully break free from the influence of its master novelists, thus avoiding becoming a caterpillar prostrate at the masters' feet."

 Feature